oxidecomputer/omicron/README.md

 - It seems like there are cases where Actix spits out text error messages to the response (e.g., if you haven't configured app\_data() and try to use it).
   That seems really bad.
 We should understand these and remove them.
+- There are also cases where Actix reports a 400 and it's not clear why (e.g., trying to use curl's "-d" flag when `POST`ing to a JSON endpoint).
+I'm sure there's a good reason for this being a 400-level error, but how can we have visibility into these requests?